Mr Flaherty - Year 6 teacher

-Please read with your child at least 3 times per week and sign and date their diary.
+Please read with your child at least 3 times per week and sign their diaries to reflect this.

 I check diaries every Monday and Friday, so please make sure children bring their diaries in on these days.
 The children are provided with one raffle ticket for each time they read and these will be entered into our weekly prize draw.
 They must read a minimum of 5 times to be entered into the draw.
 You've got to be in it to win it!